 Meet the Champions

-David Wolmetz, owner of Urban Air Adventure Park, Lake Grove, and member of Stony Brook Cancer Center Advancement Council
+In remembrance of David Wolmetz, owner of Urban Air Adventure Park: Lake Grove, member of Stony Brook Cancer Center’s advancement council, and co-founder of Block the Sun, Not the Fun annual sun safety family day.

 Dave’s personal and professional commitment to cancer prevention shines as bright as the sun.
 But don’t worry, he always suns safely!
 Dave’s passion for health and wellness within Long Island’s children’s entertainment industry has driven him to partner with Cancer Prevention in Action for numerous initiatives, including ‘Block the Sun, Not the Fun’.
 The first annual family friendly sun safety day was held in May 2022 at Smith Haven Mall, Suffolk County with the goal of raising awareness of skin cancer and promoting sun safety to Long Island’s children and families ahead of the summer season.
 Not only did Dave support this endeavor with his own business, Urban Air Adventure Park of Lake Grove, Dave spread the word to his many contacts in the children’s entertainment industry urging them to join the cause.
 Thanks to Dave’s tireless efforts, over 1000 children and families were educated about the importance of sun safety and provided free sunscreen and sun safety gear, and five local outdoor children and family destinations have committed to adopt a sun safety policy for their business.
 While Urban Air is an indoor adventure park, all who pass through its doors are reminded to practice sun safety with sunscreen samples and informational flyers available to all guests.
 Dave does all of this while fighting his own battle with cancer, taking action to prevent cancer so others do not have to endure the harsh realities of cancer treatment.
 “If all we do is save one child’s life, this is all worth it.”, says Dave of his cancer prevention efforts.